iotalambda/iotalambda.github.io/source/_posts/multitenant-azure-functions.md

 ---
 title: Multitenant Azure Functions
+date: 2020-12-27 10:00:00
 categories: azure
 ---

 Azure Function runtime provides a smorgasbord of features out-of-box.
 One of those features isn´t <i>multitenancy</i> (except when talking about clients using Azure AD) but one of those features is <i>Function keys</i>.
 In this blog post I explore how tenant specific Function keys could be used to enable multitenancy in simple scenarios.
-Ideally introducing a new tenant - assuming that no customization is required - should be only a question of creating a Function key for said tenant. *Disclaimer:* In many cases using Function keys is not a sufficient authentication method, and OAuth2 or mutual-auth or at least API Key auth with Azure Vault stored keys should be used instead.
+Ideally introducing a new tenant - assuming that no customization is required - should be only a question of creating a Function key for said tenant. _Disclaimer:_ In many cases using Function keys is not a sufficient authentication method, and OAuth2 or mutual-auth or at least API Key auth with Azure Vault stored keys should be used instead.

 ## A new ⚡